Celebrating International Women’s Day

 Since then, it has developed into a fully-fledged global event.
 Not affiliated with any single group, the event epitomises inclusivity through its appeal to governments, business corporations, charities, NGO's, grassroots movements and more.

-This year's #EachforEqual theme sends out the powerful message that 'an equal world is an alert world and from challenge comes change'.
+This year's #ChooseToChallenge theme sends out the powerful message that 'a challenged world is an alert world and from challenge comes change'.
 Therefore we should all choose to challenge.

-With a focus on bringing together people of all ages, class backgrounds, religions, ethnicities and genders, International Women's Day 2020 hopes to inspire and action equality for all by encouraging men and women alike to challenge stereotypes and broaden perceptions.
+With a focus on bringing together people of all ages, class backgrounds, religions, ethnicities and genders, International Women's Day 2021 hopes to inspire and action equality for all by encouraging men and women alike to challenge stereotypes and call out gender bias and inequality.